blu3ming/TryHackMe_Writeups/Blaster/Blaster.md

     There's nothing more we can do here.

-+ **If we scan the web service with whatweb, we see that it runs in a IIS Windows Server.**
++ **If we scan the web service with whatweb, we see that it runs in an IIS Windows Server.**

     ![4]